 It is recommended that a floor meeting be conducted by resident assistants during the early part of each semester to discuss disability concerns and to instruct everyone on emergency procedures.
 In addition, resident staff training will include notification of the location of individuals with disabilities in each building, and procedures for assisting students.

-Responsibilities of Individuals with Disabilities - Evacuation Procedures During an Emergency/Drill
+Evacuation Procedures for Individuals with Disabilities During an Emergency/Drill

-Individuals who are not able to negotiate stairs should enlist the help of their evacuation assistants to reach and access a safe evacuation site (see suggestions below).
-They should note the location of the area they are in (e. g., northwest corner, 5th floor) to facilitate evacuation.
-Evacuation assistants will then alert emergency personnel of the individual’s location and the nature of the disability.
+Individuals who are not able to negotiate stairs should access a safe evacuation site (see suggestions below) enlisting assistance from others if needed.
+Anyone providing assistance should note the location of the area they are in (e. g., northwest corner, 5th floor) to facilitate evacuation and then alert emergency personnel of the individual’s location and the nature of the disability.

 Move away from the area of imminent danger to a safe distance (e.g., to another wing, the opposite end of the corridor, or the outside if on the ground level).